 be adhered to when involved in any form of gambling.

-DO take breaks from the gambling activity or casino
+DO take breaks from the gambling activity you're

-games you're involved in.
-There's a reason why
+involved in.
+There's a reason why casinos don't have

 By taking a break you not only cut your turnover and therefore losses, you also refresh your brain (which may be relevant in games which require a degree of skill, like Blackjack).
 Finally, it gives you a chance to get your emotions back under control if you have been having a big winning or losing streak.
 Playing in the grip of strong emotions is a very dangerous pastime.